210ethan/DailyUpdate/README.md

 For Reddit comments, the PRAW was used.
 It can be found here: [https://praw.readthedocs.io/en/latest/](https://praw.readthedocs.io/en/latest/)

-For sending the e-mail, I used smtplib.
+For sending the e-mail, smtplib was used.
 It can be found here: [https://docs.python.org/3/library/smtplib.html](https://docs.python.org/3/library/smtplib.html).